BeckyPollard/big-clock/README.md

 Most of all, this is a project for learning and experimenting.
 I tried out **native nesting styles in CSS**, deploying a GitHub project to a Netlify-hosted website subdirectory, worked with audio in JavaScript, and tinkered with saving user settings to the browser storage.

 No trackers, no guff, no nonsence... just a simple JS clock.
+Pairs well with the [Plash](https://github.com/sindresorhus/Plash) Mac app that makes any werbsite your desktop wallpaper.

 ## 🕓 View the project
 ### → https://becky.dev/clock/